 Our team has established plans to teach our younger members, and even our veteran members, crucial skills.
-VPs have set training days for each of their subteams during Pre-Season in addition to instructing their members throughout Build Season.
-This enables newermembers to be more helpful to the group, and it leads to us getting things done even faster than we have in previous years.
-We also have multiple safety measures put into place in order to prevent possible mistakes that could cause injury.
+VPs have set training days for each of their subteams during pre-season, and they continue to mentor their members throughout Build Season.
+This enables newer members to be more effective contributors, leading to us getting things done even faster than we have in previous years.
+We've also implemented multiple safety measures in order to prevent possible injuries.
 Some of these measures include:

-- Safety Test members of the team are not allowed to use any tools or machinery until they complete the Safety Test with 100% accuracy. - Safety Captain we hold all our members responsible for participating and promoting safety, but we have a Safety Captain that specifically helps reinforce safety rules during meetings and at regionals. - Safety Glasses if a member doesn't wear safety glasses, they can't work in our shops. - General Safety members must have their hair tied back, wear close-toed shoes, etc. Our team values the safety of our members, therefore we go to great lengths to make sure they are as protected as possible
+- Safety Test: Members of the team are not allowed to use any tools or machinery until they complete the Safety Test with 100% accuracy. - Safety Captain: We hold all our members responsible for participating in and promoting safety, but we have a Safety Captain that specifically helps reinforce safety rules during meetings and at regionals. - Safety Glasses: If a member doesn't wear safety glasses, they can't work in our shops. - General Safety: Members must have their hair tied back, wear close-toed shoes, etc. Our team values the safety of our members, therefore we go to great lengths to make sure they are as protected as possible.